Introduction

 Conclusion:

-In conclusion, viatical settlements are a way for policyholders to receive a lump sum of money for their life insurance policies before their death.
-They are often used by policyholders who need access to funds for medical expenses or other financial emergencies, or by those who simply no longer need or can afford their policies.
-While viatical settlements can offer financial benefits, they are not suitable for everyone and come with a range of potential risks and drawbacks.
+To sum up, to a viatical settlement, the policyholder can get a lump sum of money in advance for their life insurance policy, before their death.
+These are typically used by insureds who need money for sickness or other financial problems or their policies are obsolete or unaffordable.
+Even though viatical settlements bring a lot of benefits, they are not suitable for everybody and they also carry a variety of potential risks and drawbacks.